noiseprotocol/noise_spec/noise.md

- * After performing a DH between a remote public key and any local private key that is not a "fresh" ephemeral private key, the local party must not send any payloads or static public keys, nor complete the handshake, unless they have also performed a DH between a "fresh" ephemeral private key and the remote public key.
+ * After performing a DH between a remote public key and any local private key that is not a "fresh" ephemeral private key, the local party must not send any encrypted data unless they have also performed a DH between a "fresh" ephemeral private key and the remote public key.
 A "fresh" ephemeral private key is one that was created by processing an `"e"` token when sending a message (as opposed to an ephemeral private key passed in during initialization).

 Patterns failing the first check will obviously abort the program.